aquatir/mashreq-task/readme.md

 Run Postgres

 ```
-docker-compose up &
+docker-compose up
 ```

-Run the app
+In a separate terminal (or after running above with `&`) run the app.

 ```
 ./gradlew app:bootRun